jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 `ILayoutRestorer` plugin to restore that state.

+## 🎉 Great job!

+The extension we built together today is just a small example of what can be done with the Jupyter extension system.
+What other things can you imagine building?

 [^rebuild-not-always-required]: We don't actually _always_ need to rebuild -- only when we change the JavaScript.
 If we only changed Python, we only need to restart JupyterLab.